King-victor-the-first/Stop-watch-using-JS/README.md

 Basic Stopwatch Using HTML, CSS & JS.
 ________________________

-- start button begins the clock
+- start button begins the timer
-- pause button pauses the clock
+- pause button pauses the timer
-- reset button resets the clock to it's default state of 0hr: min:0sec
+- reset button resets the timer to it's default state of 0hr: min:0sec